 Seed sources defined by the 2010 seed zones will be transitioned to ecodistricts by matching locations using the most geographically precise coordinates available (see Appendix 2).
 Implementation direction for moving this seed and planting stock is provided in Appendix 1.

 Forest managers may continue to deploy seed previously collected from sites where species-specific seed zones were developed and used under prior forest genetics policies.
-For new seed collections forest managers will collect and deploy by ecodistrict according to the new seed transfer policy (mandatory).
+For new seed collections and purchases, forest managers will procure and deploy by ecodistrict according to the new seed transfer policy (mandatory).

 Seed and planting stock sourced from orchards in existing breeding zones